 The knobs are believed to play a role in the sequestration of infected erythrocytes since they are points of contact between the infected erythrocyte and vascular endothelial cells and parasite species which express knobs exhibit the highest levels of sequestration.
 In addition, disruption of the KAHRP results in loss of knobs and the ability to cytoadhere under flow conditions (Crabb 1997).
 A polymorphic protein, called PfEMP1, has also been localized to the knobs and is exposed on the host erythrocyte surface.
 The translocation of PfEMP1 to the erythrocyte surface depends in part on another erythrocyte membrane associated protein called PfEMP3 (Waterkeyn 2000).
 PfEMP1 probably functions as a ligand which binds to receptors on host endothelial cells.
 Other proposed cytoadherence ligands include a modified band-3, called pfalhesin (Sherman 1995), sequestrin, rifins and clag9 (Craig and Scherf 2001).

-PfEMP1 is a member of the var gene family (Smith 2001).
-The 40-50 var genes exhibit a high degree of variability, but have a similar overall structure (Figure).
+PfEMP1 is a member of the var gene family (Hviid 2015).
+Each parasite has an estimated 40-60 var genes which exhibit a high degree of variability, but have a similar overall structure (Figure).
 PfEMP1 has a large extracellular N-terminal domain, a transmembrane region and a C-terminal intracellular domain.
 The C-terminal region is conserved between members of the var family and is believed to anchor PfEMP1 to the erythrocyte submembrane cytoskeleton.
 In particular, this acidic C-terminal domain may interact with the basic KAHRP of the knob (Waller 1999) as well as spectrin and actin (Oh 2000).

 Possible Receptors Identified